pages-cms/pages-cms/README.md

 # Pages CMS

-[Pages CMS](https://pagescms.org) is an Open Source Content Management System built for static websites (Jekyll, Next.js, VuePress, Hugo, etc).
+[Pages CMS](https://pagescms.org) is an Open Source Content Management System for GitHub.
+It is particularly well suited for static site generators (e.g. Jekyll, Next.js, VuePress, Hugo).

-It allows you to edit your website's content directly on GitHub via a user-friendly interface.
+It offers a user-friendly interface to edit the content of your website or app directly on GitHub.

 <p align="center">
 <img src="https://pagescms.org/media/screenshots/collection-dark@2x.png">